The Only Two New Year’s Resolutions You’ll Ever Need After 60

 Sure, the string of family parties was invigorating and satisfying.
 In reality, however, after our Thanksgiving weekend of fun and frolic, we all returned to our routines, our challenges, our situations.

-As 2018 rushes to a close, I wonder once again how we can best use the days and weeks and months in the new year to overcome some of life’s difficulties.
+As this year rushes to a close, I wonder once again how we can best use the days and weeks and months in the new year to overcome some of life’s difficulties.
 How can we make our resolutions for change in the New Year have some sticking power?

-Here are two epiphanies for 2019 that I’d like us to embrace:
+Here are two epiphanies for the new year that I’d like us to embrace:

 - Do one thing that scares the hell out of us.